Iterative Detection and Decoding for Multiuser MIMO Systems with Low Resolution Precoding and PSK Modulation: Abstract

 \section{Abstract}

-Low-resolution precoding techniques gained considerable attention in the wireless communications area recently.
-Unlike prior studies, the proposed work considers a coded transmission with a soft detection process.
-Based on the assumption that the distortion brought by the discrete precoding is Gaussian distributed, different approaches about the computation of effective log-likelihood-ratios are presented in the study.
-Numerical results based on PSK modulation and an LDPC block code indicate a superior performance as compared to state-of-the-art system designs in terms of bit-error-rate.
+Low-resolution precoding techniques have gained considerable attention in the wireless communications area recently.
+Vital but hardly discussed in literature, discrete precoding in conjunction with channel coding is the subject of this study.
+Unlike prior studies, we propose three different soft detection methods and an iterative detection and decoding scheme that allow the utilization of channel coding in conjunction with low-resolution precoding.
+Besides an exact approach for computing the extrinsic information, we propose two approximations with reduced computational complexity.
+Numerical results based on PSK modulation and an LDPC block code indicate a superior performance as compared to the system design based on the common AWGN channel model in terms of bit-error-rate.